-The signers of the compact agreed that their comprehensive/ master plans will follow the specific principles and contain the specific elements outlined in the compact and will ensure consistency between local plans and between local plans and Metro Vision.
+The signers of the compact agreed that their comprehensive/master plans will follow the specific principles and contain the specific elements outlined in the compact and will ensure consistency among local plans and between local plans and Metro Vision.
 DRCOG supports the following goals as a framework for future regional planning agreements and may support or oppose legislative proposals based on consistency with these goals:

-- Establishment of a process to adopt a regional planning agreement by the local governments, - Include the public in the development of the agreement, - Focus on regional goals and plans to accomplish those goals for transportation, land use, housing, environmental quality and utility facilities, - Make local plans consistent with the agreement, and - Reevaluate and amend the agreement as needed.
+- Establishment of a process to adopt a regional planning agreement by the local governments, - Include the public in the development of the agreement, - Focus on regional goals and plans to accomplish those goals for transportation, land use, housing, environmental quality and utility facilities, - Make local plans consistent with the agreement, and - · Reevaluate and amend the agreement as needed.

 Dispute Resolution.
 Implementation of Metro Vision and the Mile High Compact relies on the collaborative efforts of the region's local governments.
-DRCOG recognizes that neighboring communities may find themselves at odds over issues such as the intended use of adjacent lands.
+DRCOG recognizes neighboring communities may find themselves at odds over issues such as the intended use of adjacent lands.
 In addition, local governments may find themselves in conflict with state and federal agencies over the intended use of land within their jurisdiction.
 DRCOG supports alternative dispute resolution techniques, such as facilitation and mediation, to resolve disputes among governments.
 Legal action in such disputes should be a matter of last resort rather than the initial form of remedy.

 Local Land Use Authority and Planning.
 Local comprehensive/master plans provide a framework for the exercise of local land use authority.
 They form the basis for local growth and development decisions.
-DRCOG supports the use of comprehensive/ master plans as the foundation for local land use decision making.
+DRCOG supports the use of comprehensive/ master plans as the foundation for local land use decision-making.

 Subdivision Exemptions.
 State subdivision statutes [C.R.S.
 30-28-101(10)] currently exempt the division of land into parcels 35 acres or larger from local subdivision regulations.
 County governments have been concerned about this 35-acre exemption because it limits their ability to effectively manage development.
-The 2005 DRCOG Ad Hoc Committee on Semi-Urban Development also identified this as a concern and recommended that DRCOG support efforts to change this statute.
 DRCOG supports the elimination or modification of the 35-acre exemption.

 Obsolete Subdivisions.
 Historical town sites and substandard subdivisions platted prior to the establishment of local comprehensive plans and land development regulations create special problems for local governments.
 The parcels within these subdivisions often are much smaller than what would be allowed under current plans and regulations, and roadways and other infrastructure often are inadequate.
-Local governments already are empowered to address some concerns with obsolete subdivisions, such as requiring lot consolidation before issuing a septic system permit and allowing property owners to voluntarily vacate lot lines or even entire plats.
+Local governments already are empowered to address some concerns with obsolete subdivisions, such as requiring lot consolidation before issuing septic system permits and allowing property owners to voluntarily vacate lot lines or even entire plats.
 However, enhanced statutory authority would be required for local governments to use other planning techniques, such as requiring the consolidation of lots in single ownership or imposing special impact fees.
 DRCOG supports efforts to give local governments more authority in regulating obsolete subdivisions.